 Mary totally lost touch with her.

-Some years later Mary heard about friends reconnected a Luton based firm that searched public records databases in order to find lost friends.
-Yes we know what you’re thinking why not Facebook, there is a million reason why it DON’T work.
+Some years later Mary heard about friends reconnecting at a Luton-based firm that searched public records databases in order to find lost friends.
+Yes, we know what you’re thinking why not Facebook, there is a million reason why it DON’T work.

 Anyway, 6 weeks later, Mary received the phone number and address for her friend Tina who now lived in another country.

 Mary said “as soon as we began talking it was as if the intervening years had never really happened says Mary now age 66.

 We were delighted to have caught up with each other, and the opportunity to discuss everything that has gone on in our lives during those interim years since we last saw one another.”